Guide: How to play Yoru (Abilities, tips...)

 Like most abilities in Valorant, it's nearly impossible to use Dimensional Shift reactively.
 The animation where Yoru equips his mask and trigger the ability is extremely long, approximately 2 seconds.

-Like any Duelist, Yoru is especially good at attacking.
-Use his abilities to surprise your opponents, either by making them believe that you are close to them, or conversely to appear behind their backs by surprise.
-Yoru can use Gate Crash and Dimensional Transfer while wearing the Spike.
-He's therefore the ideal Agent to land the Spike without the knowledge of opponents.
+Like all Duelists, Yoru excels at attacking.
+Use his skills to surprise your opponents.
+Make them think you are close to them or in a specific place, or on the contrary to appear behind their backs by surprise.
+Yoru can use Visit Surprise and Dimensional Transfer while carrying the Spike.
+He is therefore the ideal Agent to land the Spike without the knowledge of opponents.

 In Defense, Yoru will mainly assume the role of lurker.
-His mission will be to find his opponents alone and sow discord among them.
-Fakeout can be used to force attackers to switch locations or simply make them look behind their backs at the wrong time.
-Gate Crash can also cover two sites at once, if Yoru has taken care to position it correctly at the start of the round.
+His mission will be to find his opponents alone and cause havoc among them.
+Feinting can be used to force the attackers to change sites or simply to make them look behind their backs at the wrong moment.
+Visit Surprise can also be used to cover two sites at the same time, if Yoru has taken care to position it well at the beginning of the round.

 Yoru doesn't really benefit from any particular synergies with other Agents.
 He performs well on all teams and it's more for him to adapt to them than the other way around.
 Yoru must be able to take advantage of situations created by his allies to use his abilities.